shestakovda/fdbx/README.md

 This project aims to help you use FoundationDB in your project by providing high-level interfaces for transactions, tables, indexes and queues.

-Current version is **unstable** [v2.0.0-prerelease.*](https://github.com/shestakovda/fdbx/tree/master/v2)
+Current version is **probably stable** [v2.0.*](https://github.com/shestakovda/fdbx/tree/master/v2)

-You can carefully use it for local tests, experiments or startups, but we strongly recommend not to use it for production purposes.
+Feel free to use it for local tests, experiments or startups, but we strongly recommend to use it carefully for production purposes.

 ### Basic principles